SPC120/university/applied-developer-course/lab6-visualbuildercloudservice/visualbuilder.md

 ### Service Connection 1: Object Storage

+This is a service connection to the Object Storage Service.
+We built this bucket in the "Introduction to OCI" workshop.
+We will need the "namespaceName" & "bucketName" from that lab for later portions of this lab.

 Go to this page to know more about Object Storage REST endpoints [Object Storage API](https://docs.oracle.com/en-us/iaas/api/#/en/objectstorage/20160918/Object/PutObject)

 We will use following API to upload Object to Object Storage.